 This post should explain the images I’ve been posting on Instagram tagged with #torahstitchbystitch.
 I am part of the Torah Stitch by Stitch project, a global effort to create a cross-stitch embroidered copy of the Torah (the 5 books of Moses).
-Posting daily images of my progress keeps me from slacking off and hopefully will … Continue reading torah stitch by stitch»
+Posting daily images of my progress keeps me from slacking off and hopefully will inspire others working on the project to keep moving forward.

 The circle of fifths is a music theory model several hundred years old which describes the relationships between diatonic scales.
 It can be seen as an illustration of infinite chord progressions.
 Sphere of Fifths uses the idea of infinite knots to represent musical cycles, and uses pentagonal knot designs of varying complexity to bring the music theory model into 3 dimensions.
 When the light source is changed to different angles, shadows from the opaque parts of the glass recombine in complex shadows; the viewer of the piece gets to decide on some of its content by taking this into consideration.